-The addition of live plants to an established aquarium will also reduce algae, since the live plants will eat the plant food (Nitrates) and breath the N2, more efficiently than the algae.
-In many cases, a well - planted aquarium has no algae problem having starved out the algae entirely.
+The addition of live plants to an established aquarium will also reduce algae, since the live plants will eat the plant food (nitrates) and breath the N2, more efficiently than the algae.
+In many cases, a well-planted aquarium has no algae problem having starved out the algae entirely.

 Proper Preparation of Water for Water Changes

 - Fill the jugs with tap water and set in a corner out of sunlight and uncovered.
-The area you place the filled 5-gallon jug should be in the house, not in a garage where smoke or gasses could dissolve into the water.
+The area you place the filled five-gallon jug should be in the house, not in a garage where smoke or gasses could dissolve into the water.

 - Let the uncovered jug or jugs of water sit for at least 48 hours, but up to two weeks are ok.
 (Longer than two weeks and the water could go stagnant, or become stale.)